KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 State management therefore means monitoring and managing the data(state) of your app.
 Almost all apps have states in one way or the other and so, managing states has become one of the most important part of building any modern app today.
 Basically, there are three alternatives towards managing states in React.
 They include: Redux, React Context API and MobX.

 ### Redux
 [Redux](https://redux.js.org/) is the most popular state management solution for React apps.
 Redux strictly abides to the 'single source of truth' principle.
 With this, the state is kept in one location (the store) and made a read-only entity.
 Redux revolves around three concepts: the store, the reducer, and actions.
 The store holds the state, the action represents the intent to change the state, and the reducer specify how the application's state changes in response to actions.
-The only way to change the state is first, to emit an action.
-The reducer listens to a set of actions and returns a new state based on action performed.
+To alter the state of your application, the reducer listens to actions emitted and returns a new state based on action performed.

 The reducer does not mutate the current state.
 It copies the current state, modifies it based on actions emitted and returns a new state.
 This way, your state is not mutated in an irregular manner.
 The reducer is seen as the most important of the three concepts.
 You can check this [practical tutorial on Redux](https://auth0.com/blog/redux-practical-tutorial/) for further in-depth explanations on how Redux works.